Baankey Ki Crazy Baraat: Plot summary

 This film follows the story of a 35-year-old bachelor Baankey (Rajpal Yadav), who is desperate to get married.
-He has a 'dosh' in his 'kundali' which has barred him from marriage.
+He has a 'dosh' (translation: defect) in his 'kundali' (translation: horoscope) which has barred him from marriage.
 When he receives the proposal from Anjali (Tia Bajpai), he sets his heart to marry her.
 Unfortunately, it is found out that there is some issue with horoscope-matching.
-But, Baankey insists to marry her.
+But Baankey is insistent upon marrying her.
 So, his father Nandlal (Rakesh Bedi), uncle Kanhaiyalal (Sanjay Mishra) and goon Lallan (Vijay Raaz) press the priest to find a way.
 The priest offers the solution of a proxy wedding in which a proxy groom has to substitute Baankey at the wedding 'mandap' and go through all the wedding rituals.
 The family then sets out to find a proxy groom and end up hiring Rajesh (Satyajeet Dubey in double role).
 However, on the day of the wedding, Rajesh does not show up.
 The shrewd uncle of Baankey, Kanhaiya convinces the bus driver, Virat Sharma (Satyajeet Dubey) to be the proxy groom, who accepts the offer because of his father's debt.
 Later, Virat and Anjali fall in love.
-Virat also engineers some second-thoughts and keeps on hiking the amount of debt to be forgiven.
+Virat also engineers some second thoughts and keeps on hiking the amount of debt to be forgiven.
 Out of compulsion, the family agrees to his demands, and Virat ends up debt-free before the rituals are performed.
 Unaware of the truth, Anjali happily marries Virat.
 It is only after she reaches Baankey's place, she learns about the proxy wedding.
 Heartbroken after tricking Baankey, she calls Virat, who is then in the bus outside the house, remembering all the moments spent with her, realizing his immense love towards her.
 Upon receiving the call, Virat comes to rescue her and gets her out of that house.
 They are then chased by Lallan and his other goons, but the couple successfully elopes..